 Money you need now-now can be put into a fixed-term savings account, because it’s for the near future.
 You want that money to be less lazy than just now money, but you also don’t want to take any chances with it because you’ll need it within the next five years.

 You can put your now-now money in the bank for a longer period in exchange for a higher interest rate.
 Or you can use government retail bonds for money you need now-now.
 Both of these options mean you need to be very sure that you’ll only need the money when you think you’ll need it, between two and five years down the line.
-If you happen to need the money before that, you’ll pay a penalty and end with less money than you put in.
+If you happen to need the money before that, you’ll pay a penalty and/or lose some of the interest your money has earned.

 The emergency fund rule